DFE-Digital/early-careers-framework/docs/source/get-started.html.md

 ### Request an authentication token

-Providers should [contact us](/api-reference/help) to request a token for production and sandbox environments.
+Providers must [contact us](/api-reference/help) to request a token for production and sandbox environments.

 DfE will send a unique authentication token via secure email.

 ### How to use an authentication token

-An authentication token must be included in all requests to the API.

-All requests must contain an `Authorization` request header (not as part of the URL) in the following format:
+Include an authentication token in all requests to the API by adding an `Authorization` request header (not as part of the URL) in the following format:

 ```
 Authorization: Bearer {token}